IamDeeAnax/textbook-based-multicategory-text-classification/README.md

 #### Installation

 Before running the application, you will need to install the required Python packages.
-These packages are listed in the "app_requirements.txt" file in the "model" directory.
+These packages are listed in the "requirements.txt" file in the "model" directory.

 To install these packages, open a terminal (Mac or Linux) or command prompt (Windows) and navigate to the "model" directory using the "cd" command.
 For example: "cd path/to/model".
 Replace "path/to/model" with the actual path to the "model" directory on your computer.

-Once you're in the "model" directory, run the following command to install the required packages: "pip install -r app_requirements.txt"
+Once you're in the "model" directory, run the following command to install the required packages: "pip install -r requirements.txt"

 This will install all the necessary packages to run the model and the Streamlit application.